Code-Institute-Submissions/flask_book_review/readme.md

     - Experiment with other ways users can add images in order to make it easier and accurate without having to rely on the correct image url being uploaded.
 This will also prevent broken images on the website.
     - Develop a method to store images locally, therefore gaining control.
 * I would like to experiment with AJAX, such as applying functions without having the page reload.
+* Change the way ratings are handled:
+    - Users would be able to hover over stars and change the rating.
+* I would like to create a method for users to sort how the books are displayed to them e.g. based on rating, name, most recent etc.

 ## Methods used